How to Save Money on EV Charging in 2026: 7 Proven Tactics

 Perhaps the single most impactful change you can make is switching to an EV-specific energy tariff.
 These typically offer significantly reduced rates during off-peak hours.

+By charging exclusively during off-peak hours, you could reduce your charging costs by 60-70% compared to standard electricity rates.
 It's worth noting that the total cost to fully charge an electric car at home varies significantly depending on your vehicle's battery capacity and your electricity tariff.

 Charge During Off-Peak Hours